 Traumatic crashes and events can have a devastating – and lasting – impact on victims.
 The South Dakota Highway Patrol can help with resources to deal with grief and trauma.

-- Crash Victim Survivor Guide: what you need to know after a trauma.
+- Information Guide for Survivors of Crash Victims: what you need to know after a trauma.

 - Understanding Grief: the basics of grief and how it may differ in people.

 - Stress Reactions after Trauma: learn the signs and symptoms to expect after a traumatic incident.

 - Reactions to Crisis and Trauma: a chart of common signs of a stress reaction.

 - How Kids Grieve: learn how to support kids in dealing with grief and trauma.